SNAP and Nutrition

 The fact that SNAP promotes food purchases but without any nutritional requirements (in contrast to WIC), has led to a movement to change how the program is run.
 There are many ways to make SNAP more nutritious for its clients: increase the number of farmers’ markets that accept SNAP benefits; offer SNAP users cash incentives when they buy healthy items like fruits and vegetables and make it easier for SNAP clients to find the nutrition information for a variety of foods.
 Several areas—including New York City—have tried to restrict the ability to purchase certain items (like soda) with SNAP benefits.
 Here we’ve collected some of the background information on SNAP and nutrition to support a more informed discussion on where SNAP should go in the future and what barriers stand in the way for it to get there.

 Federal nutrition education programs through food stamps first began in 1990, when states were given the option of accepting matching funds from the USDA to conduct nutrition education programs for food stamps beneficiaries.
 The first food stamps education programs were held in seven states in 1992 at a cost of $661,000 to the federal government.
 By 2007, nutrition education had expanded to all 52 states and territories participating in food stamps.
-Federal funding for SNAP-Ed reached $275 million.
+In 2014, total appropriations for SNAP-Ed reached $401 million.

 Today, the nutritional education component of food stamps (now called SNAP-Ed) is still a crucial part of SNAP.
 The program remains optional, but states are strongly encouraged to participate.
 Interested states submit an annual SNAP-Ed plan to the USDA that includes a proposal for educational activities and a corresponding budget.
 Approved plans are reimbursed for half of the required funds.
 The Federal Nutrition Service also publishes a SNAP-Ed Plan Guidance to assist states in developing their educational programs; the Plan follows federal nutrition guidelines, with a focus on healthy diet, physical activity, and balanced caloric intake instruction.
 The ultimate goal of SNAP-Ed is to promote healthy eating and lifestyle behaviors to reduce the likelihood of long-term health damage and chronic disease.